Greginkansas/-openhab-openhab1wiki/Tellstick-Binding.md

 If you have trouble getting the telldus core library to work you can modify the library path using

     tellstick:library_path="FOLDER OF tellduscore dll/so"
-If you don't have a Tellstick Duo or the number of device events is less than 1 every 10 minutes you should increate the max_idle:
+If you don't have a Tellstick Duo or the number of device events is less than 1 every 10 minutes you should increase the `max_idle` option in the Tellstick settings file:

     tellstick:max_idle=600000